hock/SupplyStudiesSyllabus/syllabus.markdown

     "The film Gravesend uses a documentary approach to focus on the mining of coltan, employed in the manufacture of cell phones, laptops and other high-tech apparatus.
 The film cuts between two sites: a technological, highly automated industrial plant in the West where the precious metal is processed for the final production of microelectronic parts, and the central Congo, where miners use simple shovels or their bare hands to extract, wash and collect the ore on leaves.
 In the Congo, the dirt and clumps of ore are barely distinguishable, while in the industrialized West, the metal is weighed in minute milligrams and cast in antiseptic surroundings."
 *   **Natasha Raheja, _[Cast in India](https://castinindia.com/)_ (2014); 26 minutes, Bengali and Hindi with English subtitles.**
     "Iconic and ubiquitous, thousands of manhole covers dot the streets of New York City.
 Enlivening the everyday objects around us, this short documentary is a glimpse of the working lives of the men behind the manhole covers in New York City."
+*   **Michael Cot _Shipbreakers_ (2004); 73 minutes.** // [via](https://twitter.com/histoftech)
+	"Shipbreakers takes the viewer into the heart of Alang, India, a vibrant shantytown where 40,000 people live and work in the most primitive conditions.
+Since the early '80s, the rusting hulks of thousands of the world's largest ships have been driven onto the remote beaches of Alang, off the Arabian Sea, to be dismantled, piece by piece.
+Sold for scrap, the ship owners rarely bother to abide by the UN Basel Convention, which bans shipments of transboundary waste.
+One worker a day, on average, dies on the job, some from explosions or falls, but many will contract cancers caused by asbestos, PCBs and other toxic substances."
 *   **Jennifer Baichwal, _Manufactured Landscapes_ (2006); 90 minutes.**
     "This documentary reveals the gritty underside of industrial landscapes.
 Photographer Edward Burtynsky explores the subtle beauty amid the waste generated by slag heaps, dumps and factories.
 Memorable scenes include a Chinese iron factory where employees are berated to produce faster, and shots of children playing atop piles of dangerous debris.
 The contrasts between wealth and poverty are most striking in Shanghai, with new high-rises towering above old slums."
 *   **David Redmon, _Mardi Gras: Made in China_ (2005); 74 minutes.**